martinkilombe/Python-Data-Analysis-Projects/Yahoo Finance Company Performance/README.md

 ![Price movement](https://github.com/martinkilombe/Python-Data-Analysis-Projects/blob/main/Yahoo%20Finance%20Company%20Performance/Price%20comparison.png)

   <h2>Moving Averages (M10 and M20)</h2>
   <p>Moving averages are widely used in technical analysis to identify trends and smooth out price fluctuations.
-You calculated the moving averages M10 and M20 for each respective company.
+Calculated the moving averages M10 and M20 for each respective company.
 The M10 represents the average price over the past 10 days, while the M20 represents the average price over the past 20 days.
-By calculating these moving averages, you aimed to identify potential trends in the stock prices of the companies.</p>
+By calculating these moving averages, I aimed to identify potential trends in the stock prices of the companies.</p>
 Findings:

 - The output shows the Netflix output.
 When the MA10 crosses above the MA20, it is considered a bullish signal indicating that the stock price will continue to rise.
 Conversely, when the MA10 crosses below the MA20, it is a bearish signal that the stock price will continue falling as shown below.